 After arriving in Tuzla late in the evening, I was picked up from the airport by the guy from the accommodation, and as we were driving towards the city, he was talking some real nonsense about Hitler, Serbs and other heavy issues.
 Since I was trapped in his car, the only thing I could do was to stay calm, don’t get too involved in the conversation and let him speak.

-Another weird encounter happened in Ohrid, Macedonia when a random guy approached me during sightseeing (it was pretty clear I was a tourist) and started talking some quasi-philosophical things that lead to the conclusion that tourists are to be blamed for all the issues his town deals with.
+Another weird encounter happened in Ohrid, North Macedonia when a random guy approached me during sightseeing (it was pretty clear I was a tourist) and started talking some quasi-philosophical things that lead to the conclusion that tourists are to be blamed for all the issues his town deals with.
 Later on, it turned out this guy is a rather well-known person in Ohrid, a local philosopher/clown that every city has.
 Again, I couldn’t really run away as I didn’t know what he is capable of, so I had to stay calm, somehow continue with the conversation and just end it as soon as possible.

 In all these years these were the only two weird stories that happened to me, and funnily enough, I wasn’t traveling solo then.
 What I learned there and then was not to get too involved in the conversation that goes in some weird way but still stay nice, not to provoke the other person.
 But again, I don’t think these were even dangerous situations, just plain odd and annoying.

 Knowing the context and some history is the key

 As you probably know the Balkans, especially ex-Yugoslavia, was a very turbulent region in the 1990s.
 It’s good to know some history and context of the issues before traveling to the Balkans.
 You might very quickly get involved in a political conversation, and that never leads to anything good, especially in the Balkans.